You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 A single postoperative bladder instillation with mitomycin C reduces the risk of a recurrence (17% versus 27%) in the urinary bladder (OBrien et al., 2011).

-See section chemotherapy of metastatic bladder carcinoma for dosage and results.
+See the section on chemotherapy of metastatic bladder carcinoma for dosage and results.

-Follow-up examinations should be performed for at least five years to diagnose metachronous bladder carcinoma, local recurrence, or distant metastases.
-The EAU guidelines differentiate between low-risk and high-risk UTUC, there is a high risk of recurrence in the presence of any risk factors: tumor size >2 cm, high-grade pathology, multifocal manifestation, UTUC recurrence after cystectomy for bladder cancer.
+Follow-up examinations are performed for at least five years to diagnose metachronous bladder carcinoma, local recurrence, or distant metastases.
+The EAU guidelines differentiate between low-risk and high-risk UTUC; there is a high risk of recurrence in the presence of any risk factors: tumor size >2 cm, high-grade pathology, multifocal manifestation, and UTUC recurrence after cystectomy for bladder cancer.

 Follow-up after nephroureterectomy for low-risk UTUC:

-Cystoscopy after three month and than yearly.
-Contrast-enhanced CT of abdomen and chest yearly.
+Cystoscopy after three months and then yearly.
+Contrast-enhanced CT of the abdomen and chest yearly.

 Follow-up after nephroureterectomy for high-risk UTUC:

-Cystoscopy every three month for two years, every six months thereafter until five years, and then yearly.
-Contrast-enhanced CT of abdomen and chest every six month for two years, and then yearly.
+Cystoscopy every three months for two years, every six months after that until five years, and then yearly.
+Contrast-enhanced CT of the abdomen and chest every six months for two years and then yearly.

 Follow-up after kidney-sparing management: